NDS for Azure - Installation and Management

 -ResourceGroupName

-Dedicated Azure resource group for UaaS/NDS (required)
+Dedicated Azure resource group for UaaS/NDS.

 -SerialNumber

-Valid UaaS serial number
+Available UaaS serial number from the Nasuni Portal.

 -AuthCode

-Matching authentication code
+Matching authentication code for the serial number.

 -Location